NeoHW/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+**Use case: Sort all existing patients**

+**MSS**

+1. Nurse requests to sort patients by specified attribute.
+1. PatientSync sorts all existing patients.
+1. PatientSync displays the sorted patient list.

+   Use case ends.

+**Extensions**

+* 1a.
+The nurse input for sort attribute is invalid.

+  * 1a1.
+PatientSync shows an error message.

+    Use case ends.

+* 1b.
+The nurse input invalid command format.

+  * 1b1.
+PatientSync shows an error message.

+    Use case ends.

 ### 6.4 Non-Functional Requirements

 1. Compatibility: Should work on any _mainstream OS_ as long as it has Java `11` or above installed.